Heart failure in children: Etiology, clinical manifestations, and diagnosis

 - Price JF, Thomas AK, Grenier M, et al. B-type natriuretic peptide predicts adverse cardiovascular events in pediatric outpatients with chronic left ventricular systolic dysfunction.
 Circulation 2006; 114:1063.

-- Nasser N, Perles Z, Rein AJ, Nir A. NT-proBNP as a marker for persistent cardiac disease in children with history of dilated cardiomyopathy and myocarditis.
+- Nasser N, Perles Z, Rein AJJT, Nir A. NT-proBNP as a marker for persistent cardiac disease in children with history of dilated cardiomyopathy and myocarditis.
 Pediatr Cardiol 2006; 27:87.

 - Auerbach SR, Richmond ME, Lamour JM, et al. BNP levels predict outcome in pediatric heart failure patients: post hoc analysis of the Pediatric Carvedilol Trial.
 Circ Heart Fail 2010; 3:606.